 Non-meat eaters this eatery is for you!
 Manzoor Hotel does serve a lot of meat (they make one of the best niharis in Delhi), but they also make a wicked egg curry and dahi pakodi, little balls made from mung dal served in a spiced yogurt sauce.
 Make you sure order khameeri rotis.
 These rotis are made with yeast and have a more complex flavour and texture than regular rotis.

 Don’t let the look of this place put you off, it has some of the best food in Old Delhi.
 It’s a small and very humble eatery, and you’ll have to go well into Ballimaran market to find it.
-Just ask anyone local for Manzoor Hotel and they will direct you – it’s well known.
+Just ask a local for Manzoor Hotel and they will direct you – it’s well known.
 Manzoor Hotel is not too far from Haveli Mizra Ghalib, Delhi’s most beloved poet.
 It’s about a 10 minute walk through the lanes.

-• Address: Gali Qasim Jan (off Hamdard Marg in Ballimaran market), Lal Kuan Bazar, Old Delhi
+- Address: Gali Qasim Jan (off Hamdard Marg in Ballimaran market), Lal Kuan Bazar, Old Delhi

-• Website: none
+- Website: none

 8. Haji Nadeem Shahi Sheermal $